 Pioneered the development of patient education materials and physician correspondence, in collaboration with marketing and legal departments.

-Provided client-centered care in cooperation with multi-disciplinary team.
+Provided client-centred care in cooperation with a multi-disciplinary team.

-Redesigned lifeguard activity reports to highlight priority issues for management attention.
+Redesignedlifeguard activity reports highlighting priority issues for management attention.

 Secured ___ new nursing home and hospital contracts.

-Served as liaison directly accountable to physicians and patients for overseeing accuracy of case history reports.
+Served as a liaison directly accountable to physicians and patients for overseeing the accuracy of case history reports.

 Spearheaded accreditation process for membership in the American Association of Retirement Continuing Care.